UCSD-ECE16/ece-16-spring-2022-millerzw/Project/ece16-space-invaders/README.md

 ###Requirements

 __**Improvements**__:
-- Decouple fire and move by using the ppg as a fire button.
+- Decouple fire and move by using the ppg as a fire button: This was done by sending an extra CSV to the python controller program from the Arduino.
+At this stage it was "movement type","fire boolean".
 - Smoother movement
   - created thresholds for what angle is considered a movement. ie creating a dead space.
 - Random sprite movements.